lbbri/Watch-Next/README.md

 ## Overview
 ### Description

-Watch Next allows users to keep track of what movies and TV Shows they have watched on different streaming platforms while also returning personalized suggestions.
+Watch Next is a mobile app that allows users to keep track of movies and TV shows that they have watched and would like to watch.
+Watch Next then curates a suggestions list for the user to provide them with options they may have not come accross on their own.

 ### App Evaluation
 [Evaluation of your app across the following attributes]